Doomsday

 "Doomsday" wasn't as bleak as I thought it would be, either.
 The use of the 80s electronics helped out with that.
 While there is a considerable amount of tense action music on this album, the music remains accessible unlike most gloom and doom scores, and actually delivers many rousing moments.
 The only complaint that seeps in is that the flow of music becomes a bit too one dimensional near the latter phase of the album.
 Had there been more of the flavor that the ""Exodus" track provided, than this really would have been one stellar score.

 Final Score: Tyler Bates comes out strong with "Doomsday," merging several musical techniques to produce a score that is original in its own right.
-Coming after the "300" fiasco and a "Halloween" remake, this type of project is just what he needed to get things moving in another direction.
-While there will be some who are critical of the churning action cues that make up the tail end of the score, I feel there is enough variations and originality to make this worthy of an investment.
+Coming after the "300" fiasco, this type of project is just what he needed to get things moving in the right direction.
+While there will be some who may be critical of the stomach churning action cues that make up the end of the score, I feel there is enough variation and originality to make this worthy of an investment.

 Grade: 7.5 / 10